On some UK networks, you’ll need to pay up to £2/day to use your phone in Europe. Find out how much your mobile network will charge for EU roaming.

 EU Roaming: By Mobile Network

-The following table shows the cost of EU roaming on each UK network, along with the coverage abroad and the fair usage limit for data:
+The following table shows the cost of EU roaming on each UK network, along with the coverage available and the fair usage limit for data:

 Network European Roaming Cost Roaming Coverage Fair Use Limit For Data